aument-lang/aument/docs/tour.md

 ## Control Flow

-You can use `if` statements like how it works in C. Notice that there's no brackets surrounding the condition.
+You can use `if` statements like how it works in C. Notice that there are no brackets surrounding the condition.

 ```
 if 1 + 1 == 2 {